garden-io/garden/docs/reference/module-types/container.md

       # The command that’s run locally to start the service.
       command:

+      # The k8s name of the remote container.
+      remoteContainerName:

       # Specifies the configuration of the remote proxy container which will replace the actual remote app.
       proxyContainer:
         # The file with the private ssh key to be used in the proxy container reverse port forwarding.